San Bernardino County Nursing Home Abuse & Neglect Lawyers

 California Department of Public Health.
 To make a complaint against a skill nursing facility, or to confirm the license, contact the San Bernardino office of the California Department of Public Health.
 The local office of CDPH can be reached at (800) 344-2896.

-Request a Free Consultation With an Experienced San Bernardino County Elder Abuse Lawyers
+Request a Free Consultation With an Experienced San Bernardino County Elder Abuse Lawyer

 If you have a loved one that you believe has been subject to neglect or abuse in the nursing home, assisted living (or board and care), or home health setting, please call the Southern California Nursing Home Law Group anytime at (866) 607-1325 or complete our online questionnaire.
 Our nursing home lawyers are ready to talk.